Red-light district: Origins of the term

 Red-light districts are mentioned in the 1882 minutes of a Woman's Christian Temperance Union meeting in the United States.
 The Oxford English Dictionary records the earliest known appearance of the term "red light district" in print as an 1894 article from the Sandusky Register, a newspaper in Sandusky, Ohio.
+A usage the year prior was in the Cincinnati Enquirer of Cincinnati, Ohio.

 Author Paul Wellman suggests that this and other terms associated with the American Old West originated in Dodge City, Kansas, home to a well-known prostitution district during the 19th century, which included the Red Light House saloon.
 This has not been proven, but the Dodge City use was likely responsible for the term's pervasiveness.
 A widespread folk etymology claims that early railroad workers took red lanterns with them when they visited brothels so their crew could find them in the event of an emergency.
 However, folklorist Barbara Mikkelson regards this as unfounded.